karmacoma/lisk-rake/README.md

 #### Recipient Address

 Upon executing the ```withdraw_funds``` task.
-CryptiKit will prompt you to enter the recipient address where you would like the funds to go to.
+LiskRake will prompt you to enter the recipient address where you would like the funds to go to.

 For example: